bulib/dataWebsite/manage/writing-a-dmp.md

 Data management is a proactive processes that will help prevent future headaches and, when done properly, will keep your work organized and intelligible to others as well as your future self.

 ## Common Components of a DMP

+There are several common parts to a data management plan.
+If you're writing a data management plan for a specific funder, these common components

 ### Types of Data